SimHacker/MicropolisCore/notes/DevelopmentPlan.md

 _(This page is several (at least 16 or so) years old.
 A lot of progress rewriting the code has been made since the notes written below!
-Technology has changed a lot, but the same basic approach applies, but with Emscripten, Embind, and JavaScript/TypeScript instead of SWIG and Python)_
+Technology has changed a lot, but the same basic approach applies, but with Emscripten, Embind, and JavaScript/TypeScript and HTML/Canvas/WebGL instead of SWIG and Python and GTK/Cairo.)_

 # Notes on a development plan, in progress #